qjimbo/SteamWrap/README.md

 # SteamWrap

-SteamWrap is a utility for creating shortcuts that launch alternative game versions from Steam.
-It allows you to configure Steam games to launch through SteamWrap, enabling you to change which version of a game is launched without altering the original game files.
+SteamWrap is a utility launching alternative game versions from Steam.
+It works by configuring Steam to launch SteamWrap instead of the game exe.
+Of course, by default SteamWrap will launch the default game as normal, but with an additional argument it will instead launch an alternative version of a game.
+The benefit of this is each child process preserves the Steam authentication, allowing you to run old versions without having to modify them to run outside of steam.

 ## Features

-- Automatically configures Steam LaunchOptions for games to ```SteamWrap.exe %command%``` to allow redirecting to alternative versions
+- Automatically configures Steam LaunchOptions for games to ```SteamWrap.exe %command%``` to allow SteamWrap to redirect to alternative versions
 - Create desktop and Steam shortcuts for alternative game versions
 - Launch games through Steam while redirecting to different executables
 - When no arguments given, will launch the original version of the game transparently